preludetech/tutorial-getting-git/tutorial/19-more-commands.md

 We have covered a lot of ground!
 In this section we are going to touch on a few other commands you will likely come across in your developer journey.
 We wont go into these in great detail in this workshop.

+We will be relying on Atlassian's excellent documentation to understant these concepts.

 Please take some time to read these docs.
-You should have all the tools you need to understand these:
+You should have all the tools you need to understand these.

+When there are worked examples, including code or commands, please read them line by line.
+Make sure you understand each and every line!
+And remember to ask questions if you get stuck!

 ## Git rebase

 Rebase rewrites history.
 It is often used instead of `git merge`.

 Read [this](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase) for a good explanation.

+It's useful to know about Rebase becuse it is used very often.
+With rebase you can make sure your commit history is linear and this makes it easier to understand and navigate.

 ## Git stash